2023 Most Popular English Language & Literature Bachelor's Degree Schools in the Southwest Region

 About 77% of the students majoring in English language and literature at the school are women while 23% are male.

 University of Arizona did quite well in this year’s ranking of the most popular places for English language and literature students to get a bachelor’s degree.
 It came in at #8 on the list.
-Located in the large city of Tucson, University of Arizona is a public college with a very large student population.
+Located in the city of Tucson, University of Arizona is a public college with a fairly large student population.

 Women make up 68% of the English language and literature majors at the school.